huynphgtr/Telegram-Chat-Bot/README.md

-A demo Telegram Chat Bot without using AI by Python
+A demo Telegram Chat Bot